 Implementing Quote-to-Cash for Broadband Internet Providers with Salesforce and Nextian

-Broadband Internet is the most popular form of Internet access in the US with approximately 60% of the residential market share.
+Broadband Internet is the most popular form of Internet access in the United States, accounting for approximately 60% of the residential market share.

 It is also gaining popularity for business customers, especially as a secondary/backup link, particularly in conjunction with new technologies like SD-WAN.